clalexander/aws-terraform-devops/README.md

   - [ ] Generalize inputs for multiple providers/backends
   - [ ] Generalize for multiple remote state key patterns
   - [ ] Generalize to allow for any region
+  - [ ] Generalize for other authentication methods

 # License